+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply with the gas meter located under the stair.
+Mains supply with the gas meter located under the stair.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-There is a sink unit in the kitchen.
-Sanitary arrangements - three piece suite in the bathroom.
+There is a sink unit within the kitchen.
+Sanitary Arrangements:- Shower room comprising three piece suite.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
 The property benefits from a gas fired central heating system serving steel panel radiators.
 Domestic hot water is presumed provided via the boiler.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Presumed to the main public sewer.
+To main public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
-The alarms need to be ceiling mounted and interlinked.
+The alarms need to be ceiling mounted ownership.

+and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of